Documentation Index

 GrantexTokenError

-Raised when JWT verification or decoding fails.
-This occurs when using verify_grant_token() for offline verification or when grants.verify() cannot decode the returned token.
+Raised when JWT verification fails.
+This occurs when using verify_grant_token() for offline verification or when grants.verify() receives an active: false response (revoked, expired, or unknown token) from the Grantex API.

 from grantex import verify_grant_token, VerifyGrantTokenOptions, GrantexTokenError